uzeportal/bbb-mp4/README.md

 Update .env file:
 1) playBackURL is https://<domain>/playback/presentation/2.0/playback.html?meetingId= for default playback of BBB 2.2.x or https://<domain>/playback/presentation/2.3/ if you are using [bbb-playback](https://github.com/bigbluebutton/bbb-playback) that would be part of BBB 2.3
 2) By default Chrome downloads meeting recording in Downloads direcotry of the user or /tmp, when executed in the background.
-Hence, we explicetly set copyFromPath i.e. download location of webm so that bbb-mp4 can correctly read webm and proceed with conversion to MP4
+Hence, we explicetly set copyFromPath i.e. download location of the recording so that bbb-mp4 can correctly read the downloaded file and proceed conversion into MP4

 ### Recording export